How to Treat Urinary Incontinence After a Hysterectomy

 5. Get Comfortable With Incontinence Products

-While you shouldn’t be embarrassed to use incontinence products, standing in a store aisle, unsure of what incontinence products to buy, can be unnerving.
+While you shouldn't be embarrassed to use incontinence products, trying to choose the right ones in a crowded store can feel unnerving.

 6. Use a Pessary

-A vaginal pessary is a flexible, removable device inserted into your vagina.
-The pessary helps hold up your urethra, improve your urine flow, and catch leakage.
-Speak with your healthcare provider about getting a vaginal pessary.
+A vaginal pessary is a flexible, removable device that’s inserted into the vagina to support your pelvic organs.
+It helps lift the urethra, improve urine flow, and reduce leakage.
+Talk to your healthcare provider to see if a vaginal pessary is right for you.

 7. Try Acupuncture